The story behind iS Clinical

 A truly unique Formulyst product is the Ultimate Youth Concentrate, which you may want to consider if you have signs of aging such as fine lines and wrinkles.
 The formula includes key ingredients such as Epidermal Growth Factor (EGF) and five different peptides.
 EGF is a protein naturally found in collagen-producing cells called fibroblasts.
 It is thought that EGF signals to fibroblasts to produce more collagen, which leads to cell growth, proliferation, and wound healing.
 As we age, our ability to produce EGF decreases, resulting in the key signs that contribute to aging skin.
 Applying products that increase EGF production, such as the Formulyst Ultimate Youth Concentrate, may increase skin strength and integrity and therefore reduce signs of aging.

 There’s no need to compromise when it comes to finding skincare that is effective and safe.
 Carrot & Stick takes a tough love approach to skincare, perfectly balancing the power of plants with cutting edge science.
 The streamlined collection includes everything you need for radiant looking skin, with a moisturizer, serum, face wash and brightening pads.
 Targeted serums address various skincare concerns to round out the regimen.
-Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals as well as the preservatives, emulsifiers and thickeners commonly found in skincare products.
+Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals commonly found in skin care products.